Organic butternut

 2021 was the butternut year; over 150 fruit, many of them massive in an ordinary suburban garden.

-Well the peas are looking fantastic this year too but the pole beans have been a big disappointment in the past.
-The Mexican bean-beetles got into them, every pod looking like it had measles.
-A new venture in 2016 solved the problem; free range hens.
+Well the peas are looking fantastic this year too but the pole beans have been a big disappointment.
+The Mexican beetles got into them, every pod looking like it had measles.
+A new venture solved the problem; free range hens.

-These giant butternut chose to grow uninvited in the compost-pile, seed from the kitchen refuse and gosh they were impressive.
+These giant butternut chose to grow uninvited in the compost-pile, seed from the kitchen refuse; gosh they were impressive.
 The biggest of them weighed nine and half pounds and was 43cm long.

-We only grow organic vegetables, so some were planted into Mother Earth, perhaps with a half a spadeful of compost but no more.
-We had a great crop of them, but just look at the difference.
+We only grow organic vegetables, so some were planted directly into Mother Earth.
+We had a great crop from those in the compost heap but just look at those in the foreground.

 Organic butternut compared to those without compost.

 Both of those below are fantastically good but no prizes for guessing which grew in the compost heap.
-And the flavour was not diluted simply because of its giant size.
+And the flavour was not diluted simply because of the giant size.

 Butternut are rich in beta carotene